lakerpaxtan/RLE-Delta-VariableLengthBinary-Compression/README.md

 -------------------------------------

 ### Comments:
-- Encoder and Decoder classes take in lists of ints independent from Compression class, so it's fairly easy to convert to a any-width int list compressor
+- Encoder and Decoder classes are slightly dependent on the problem input (removing negatives from values), but it's still fairly easy to convert to a any-width int list compressor if you wanted

 - Tests are located at the bottom of the Compression file for ease of access and testing within pycharm